prathik-106/Custom-bsc-for-coverage/README.md

 ------------------------------------------------------------------------

-# Worked Example: Generating Verilog, Building (Verilator example), and Running
+## Worked Example: Generating Verilog, Building, and Running

 This section walks through the full pipeline end-to-end on the small example design in `examples/` (`ExampleDesign.bsv` + `tb_example.v`),